Models Genesis: Results

 \subsection{Models Genesis outperform learning from scratch}

-\jlreplace{ \jlreplace{In the context of transfer learning, standard 2D architectures designed for ImageNet with corresponding pre-trained weights are fine-tuned on various medical tasks, leading to improved target models.
-On the contrary, it is more challenging to optimize a 3D model because it naturally carries more parameters than its 2D counterpart.
-There is no such massive labeled dataset or a generic protocol for 3D representation learning.
-Still, in 3D deep learning, most people had to train a substantially larger model from scratch.}{ Transfer learning enables rapid progress and improved performance in various target tasks.
-It works only if the image representation learned from the proxy task is general.
-While it has proven to be effective in fine-tuning 2D models that have been pre-trained from ImageNet, there is neither such massive labeled dataset nor a generic protocol for 3D representation learning.
-As a result, in the current 3D deep learning literature, most people still have to train a substantially larger model, than its 2D counterpart, from scratch.} }{ Transfer learning accelerates training and boosts performance, only if the image representation learned from the original (proxy) task is general and transferable to target tasks.
+Transfer learning accelerates training and boosts performance, only if the image representation learned from the original (proxy) task is general and transferable to target tasks.
 Fine-tuning models trained on ImageNet has been a great success story in 2D~\citep{tajbakhsh2016convolutional,shin2016deep}, but for 3D representation learning, there is no such a massive labeled dataset like ImageNet.
-As a result, it is still common practice to train \jlreplace{a substantially larger} 3D model from scratch in 3D medical imaging.} Therefore, \jlreplace{as 3D baseline references,}{to establish the 3D baselines,} we have trained 3D models with three representative random initialization methods, including naive uniform initialization, Xavier/Glorot initialization proposed by~\citet{glorot2010understanding}, and He normal (MSRA) initialization proposed by~\citet{he2015delving}.
-In three out of the five 3D medical applications, the results reveal no significant difference among these random initialization methods, as presented in \figurename~\ref{fig:random_initialization}.
-Although randomly initializing weights can vary by the behaviors on different applications, He normal (MSRA), in which the weights are initialized with a specific ReLU-aware initialization, generally works the most reliably among all five target tasks.
-On the other hand, initialization with our pre-trained Genesis Chest CT achieves improvements over all three random initialization methods by a large margin.
+As a result, it is still common practice to train 3D model from scratch in 3D medical imaging.
+Therefore, to establish the 3D baselines, we have trained 3D models with three representative random initialization methods, including naive uniform initialization, Xavier/Glorot initialization proposed by~\citet{glorot2010understanding}, and He normal (MSRA) initialization proposed by~\citet{he2015delving}.
+When comparing deep model initialization by transfer learning and by controlling mathematical distribution, the former learns more sophisticated image representation but suffers from a domain gap, whereas the latter is task independent yet provides relatively less benefit than the former.
+The hypothesis underneath transfer learning is that transferring deep features across visual tasks can obtain a semantically more powerful representation, compared with simply initializing weights using different distributions.
+From our comprehensive experiments in~\figurename~\ref{fig:random_initialization}, we have observed the following: \begin{itemize} \item Within each method, random initialization of weights has shown large variance in results of ten trials; it is in large part due to the difficulty of adequately initializing these networks from scratch.
+A small miscalibration of the initial weights can lead to vanishing or exploding gradients, as well as poor convergence properties. \item In three out of the five 3D medical applications, the results reveal no significant difference among these random initialization methods.
+Although randomly initializing weights can vary by the behaviors on different applications, He normal (MSRA), in which the weights are initialized with a specific ReLU-aware initialization, generally works the most reliably among all five target tasks. \item On the other hand, initialization with our pre-trained Genesis Chest CT stabilizes the overall performance and, more importantly, elevates the average performance over all three random initialization methods by a large margin.
 Our statistical analysis shows that the performance gain is significant for all the target tasks under study.
 This suggests that, owing to the representation learning scheme, our initial weights provide a better starting point than the ones generated under particular statistical distributions, while being over 13\% faster (see \figurename~\ref{fig:learning_curve}).
-This observation has also been widely obtained in 2D model initialization~\citep{tajbakhsh2016convolutional,shin2016deep,rawat2017deep,zhou2017fine,voulodimos2018deep}.
-The hypothesis underneath transfer learning is that transferring deep features across visual tasks can obtain a semantically more powerful representation, compared with simply initializing weights using different distributions.
-It is in large part due to the difficulty of adequately initializing these networks from scratch.
-A small miscalibration of the initial weights can lead to vanishing or exploding gradients, as well as poor convergence properties.
-Comparing with 3D scratch models, we believe Models Genesis can potentially serve as a primary source of transfer learning for 3D medical imaging applications.
-Besides contrasting with the three random initialization methods, we further examine our Models Genesis against the existing pre-trained 3D models in the following section.
+This observation has also been widely obtained in 2D model initialization~\citep{tajbakhsh2016convolutional,shin2016deep,rawat2017deep,zhou2017fine,voulodimos2018deep}. \end{itemize}